 Appliances and mechanical equipment to be replaced must be properly removed from the project site, refrigerant must be properly evacuated per EPA requirements, and all items must be properly disposed of and removed from the energy grid/system permanently.
 Record/documentation of these steps must be available and provided upon request.
 It would be considered best practice to retain disposal information/documentation in each client file.
+This is mandatory and is not an option.
+The resident shall not be allowed to retain the equipment being replaced.

-Inform client in writing of hazards associated with hazardous waste materials being generated/handled in the home.
+• Inform client in writing of hazards associated with hazardous waste materials being generated/handled in the home.

-• WAP Boot Camp (refer to section 1.0 for description of training curriculum)

-- Appropriate Personal Protective Equipment (PPE) for working with hazardous waste materials. - Disposal requirements and locations. - Health and environmental risks related to hazardous materials. - Workers are required to have Safety Data Sheet (SDS) Training. - LEAD Renovation, Repair and Paint (RRP)
+- WAP Boot Camp (refer to section 1.0 for description of training curriculum) - Appropriate Personal Protective Equipment (PPE) for working with hazardous waste materials. - Disposal requirements and locations. - Health and environmental risks related to hazardous materials. - Workers are required to have Safety Data Sheet (SDS) Training. - LEAD Renovation, Repair and Paint (RRP)